con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > smra ba'i dam pa mchog gi gnas/ /
 > smra ba'i seng ge tshugs pa med/ /

-Sovereign of all language, the great debater,
+Sovereign of every language, great debater,
-The king of discourse, the best of orators,
+The king of discourse, best of orators,
-The best and greatest among communicators,
+The best and greatest of communicators,
-The unassailable, the lion of speech, (101)
+The unassailable, lion of speech,  (101)

 * The translation attempts bring out different nuances from these forms derived from √vad.